 We have a strong record of operational performance.
 We have achieved a 100% drilling success rate in the Montney area over the last five years.
 During this time, we have continually improved the well design of our Montney wells.
 In particular, we have increased the horizontal length of our laterals and we continue to test increased frac intensity levels.
 Our original horizontal wells had lateral lengths of approximately 1,500 metres and contained 15 frac stages.
-Today, our wells lateral lengths can be in excess of 3,800 metres and can contain over 80 frac stages.
-These improvements have dramatically improved well performance and related well economics while reducing capital costs per stage or per metre of rock accessed.
-The time to drill these wells has also been reduced dramatically from an average of over 37 days in 2013 to just over 27 days in 2017.
+Today, our wells laterals are often 3,000 metres and have been up to 5,000 metres in length and can contain over 80 frac stages.
+These enhancements have dramatically improved well performance and related well economics while reducing capital costs per stage or per metre of rock accessed.
+The time to drill these wells has also been reduced dramatically from an average of over 37 days in 2013 to just over 23 days in 2018.